camillac/TechTogetherNY2019/README.md

 # TechTogetherNY2019

-We build a great with a Great user-interface Game for high-schools Students who are interested in pursuing their career in tech.
-Our website has an great user interface with colorful front end and a game for triggering user to get to answer.
-Basedd ont the user response, the back end determines the result.

-AWEsome -> PAWsome
+PAWsome Careers is a game made to help high-schools student who are interested in tech find potential careers.
+It is made using JavaScript, Canvas, and HTML.